wiremock/api-template-library/apisetu.gov.in-nios/index.md

 ---
 slug: "apisetu-gov-in-nios"
-name: "National Institute of Open Schooling"
+title: "National Institute of Open Schooling"
 provider: "apisetu.gov.in"
 description: "National Institute of Open Schooling (NIOS) is issuing marksheets, Provisional\
   \ certificates, migration certificates through DigiLocker.
 These can be pulled by\